BLOGTutorials

 Step 1: Superpose Your Video with a Newspaper Image

-o Use the Pen tool to create an opacity mask around the area where you want your video to appear.
+• Use the Pen tool to draw an opacity mask around the area on the newspaper where you want your video to appear (e.g., in a blank photo or text space).

 Step 2: Create a Freeze Frame

-o Move the playhead to the frame where you want the freeze frame to start.
+• Move the Playhead: Position the playhead on the timeline at the exact frame where you want the freeze frame to start.

 Step 3: Create a Zoom Out with Keyframes

-o At the beginning of the freeze frame, click the stopwatch icon next to Scale to create a keyframe.
+• Set Initial Keyframe for Scale: At the beginning of the freeze frame, click the stopwatch icon next to Scale to create the first keyframe.

-o Move the playhead to the end of the freeze frame and set another keyframe with a reduced scale value to create the zoom-out effect.
+• Create Final Keyframe for Zoom Out: Move the playhead to the end of the freeze frame and set another keyframe with a reduced scale value.
+This will create a smooth zoom-out effect from the beginning to the end of the freeze frame.

 Step 4: Create a Black-and-White Animation

-o In the Effect Controls panel, go to the Lumetri Color settings.
+• Go to Lumetri Color Settings: Open the Effect Controls panel, and locate the Lumetri Color settings.

-o Set keyframes for Saturation to animate from full color to black-andwhite.
-Start with the saturation at 100% and gradually decrease it to 0% over the duration of the zoom-out.
+• Animate Saturation: Start with the saturation at 100% (full color) and gradually decrease it to 0% over the duration of the zoom-out.
+This will create a smooth transition to black and white.

 Step 5: Add a Quick Flash Effect

-o Set the brightness to a high value (e.g., 100) for a brief moment and then back to normal.
-This will create a quick flash effect that adds a dramatic finish to your transition.
+• Increase Brightness Temporarily: Set the brightness to a high value (e.g., 100) for a brief moment to create a flash effect.